 No, the listings are free.
 The MODE may sometimes have banner advertising.
 Maybe someday I'll charge for extras (pictures, longer listings, etc), but basic listings will always remain free!

-Regional Listings are aimed at musicians in your local area, and sorted by area code or country.
+Regional Listings are aimed at musicians in your local area, and sorted by area code.
 Global Listings are of interest to every musician worldwide.
 You can post a listing in both databases if you wish.

 ALL equipment buy/sell listings should be entered by clicking on getlisted from the first page, same as any other listing on The Mode.
-You can have up to ten listings, for ten different items for sale, but they have to all be in the same Area Code or Country Code.
-In addition to being added to the area/country code page your equipment buy/sell listings are automatically added to the page of ALL the equipment listings on The MODE, too.
+You can have up to ten listings, for ten different items for sale, but they have to all be in the same Area Code.
+In addition to being added to the area code page your equipment buy/sell listings are automatically added to the page of ALL the equipment listings on The MODE, too.

-You should see your listing in the Area Code or Country Code listing after a few hours.
+You should see your listing in the Area Code listing after a few hours.
 If you see your listing when you log into the Listing Admin section be assured that it is in the database and will be visible to everybody as soon as it is checked.

 Use The Mode Listing Admin section.
 It shows all the listings from you that are in The MODE database after you log with your email address.